Krapp's Last Tape: Synopsis

 The voice starts to describe the revelation he experienced at the end of a pier.
-Krapp grows impatient and gets worked up when his younger self starts enthusing about this.
-He fast-forwards almost to the end of the tape to escape the onslaught of words.
-Suddenly the mood has changed and he finds himself in the middle of a description of a romantic liaison between himself and a woman in a punt.
+Krapp grows impatient when his younger self starts enthusing about this.
+He fast-forwards to near the end of the tape to escape the onslaught of words, where suddenly the mood has changed and he finds himself in the middle of a description of a romantic liaison between himself and a woman in a punt.
 Krapp lets it play out and then rewinds the tape to hear the complete episode.
-Throughout it he remains transfixed and visibly relives the moment while it is retold.

-Afterwards, Krapp carefully removes this tape, locates a fresh one, loads it, checks the back of an envelope where he has made notes earlier, discards them and starts.
-He is scathing when it comes to his assessment of his thirty-nine-year-old self and is glad to see the back of him.
-He finds he has nothing he wants to record for posterity, save the fact he "Revelled in the word spool."
-But he does mention a trip to the park and attending Vespers, where he dozed off and fell off the pew.
-He also mentions his recent literary disappointments: "seventeen copies sold", presumably of his last book, eleven of which have gone not to interested readers but to foreign libraries; "Getting known," he sarcastically summarises.
-His sex life has been reduced to periodic visits by an old prostitute recalling the jibes made in Eh Joe: "That slut that comes on Saturday, you pay her, don't you? ...
-Penny a hoist tuppence as long as you like."
+Afterwards, Krapp loads a fresh tape and begins to recount his year.
+He is scathing when it comes to his assessment of his thirty-nine-year-old self.
+He finds he has nothing he wants to record for posterity, save the fact he "revelled in the word spool."
+He mentions a trip to the park and attending Vespers, where he dozed off and fell off the pew.
+He also mentions his recent literary disappointments: "seventeen copies sold", presumably of his last book, eleven of which have gone not to interested readers but to foreign libraries.
+His sex life has been reduced to periodic visits by an old prostitute.
+Unlike his younger selves, Krapp has nothing good to say about the man he has become and even the idea of making a "last effort" when it comes to his writing upsets him.

-Unlike his younger selves, Krapp has nothing good to say about the man he has become and even the idea of making one "last effort" when it comes to his writing upsets him.
 He retreats into memories from his dim and distant past, gathering holly and walking the dog of a Sunday morning.
-He then remembers the girl on the punt, wrenches off the tape he has been recording, throws it away and replays the entire section again from the previous tape.
-It is a scene of masochism reminiscent of Croak in Words and Music, tormenting himself with an image of a woman’s face.
-This time he allows the tape to play out.
-It ends with the thirty-nine-year-old Krapp determinedly not regretting the choices he has made, certain that what he would produce in the years to come would more than compensate him for any potential loss of happiness.
+He then remembers the girl on the punt and wrenches off the tape he has been recording, swapping back to the prior tape and replaying the entire section again.
+This time he allows the tape to play to the very end, with the thirty-nine-year-old Krapp determinedly not regretting the choices he has made, certain that what he would produce in the years to come would more than compensate him for any potential loss of happiness.